 So Dawn began studying things she had never even considered before.
 To her astonishment, she became fluent in Latin and Ancient Greek within six weeks.
 So she diversified, ranging into ever more exotic languages - which she learned at an equally fast rate.
 Her tutors said that it wasn't so much that Dawn learnt a language as that she merely remembered it.

 It was around that time that her dreams started.
 Dawn began having vivid dreams, more lucid than any she had ever had before.
 Dreams of monks, chanting.
-Dreams of fantastical religious rituals, all centered around a glowing ball of energy.
+Dreams of fantastical religious rituals, all centred on a glowing ball of energy.

 For some reason, Dawn identified herself with that ball.